sachin376/learning-bigdata-project3-crypto_tweets_analysis/README.md

 		a.
 Contains all the bitcoin tweets
 		b.
 Date range is from 2016-Jan-01 to 2019-March-29

-Special instructions to run the the project :
+Special instructions to run the project :
+    1. There are two notebooks of our project.
+Please run in order.
+        - 'Part1_Cryptocurrencies.ipynb'
+        - 'Part2_Cryptocurrencies_tweet_sentiments.ipynb'

-    1. Special Library/Packages installed :
+    2. Special Library/Packages installed :
         TextBlob
             pip install -U textblob
             https://textblob.readthedocs.io/en/dev/install.html